StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 The Research tab will lead you to trending stocks, an event calendar, and news.
 Analyst rating changes can be filtered.
 Individual stock research also includes analyst ratings, sentiment analysis, and a TipRanks Smart Score.

 Edge desktop overview: Edge desktop offers more features than the Web platform and is built for more experienced investors.
-With a goodly variety of predefined and custom layouts available, the desktop app is versatile and has a silky smooth feel.
+With a plentiful variety of predefined and custom layouts available, the desktop app is versatile and has a silky smooth feel.
 Gadgets move across the screen as if you’re physically moving index cards on your desk; no jittery behavior from antiquated code here.

 There are plenty of tools and settings to satisfy active traders’ preferred workflows.
 The same research tools available on Edge web are available on desktop but are found in widgets.
-We also like the Market View gadget.
+I also like the Market View gadget.
 It has a simple interface, yet it’s rich with multiple views and various types of heat maps that can be filtered across exchanges to view the best and worst performers.
 The screener is easy to navigate with good presets and simple customization.

-Edge desktop active trading features: Edge desktop ran smoothly during our test on a Mac.
-We were also happy to find that traders are offered the option of skipping the order confirmation window (important for day traders), full hotkeys are supported, and default order values can be set for stocks and options together with order parameters, including order type, duration, and route.
+Edge desktop active trading features: Edge desktop ran smoothly during my test on a Mac.
+I was also happy to find that traders are offered the option of skipping the order confirmation window (important for day traders), full hotkeys are supported, and default order values can be set for stocks and options together with order parameters, including order type, duration, and route.
 Last but not least, charting has far more customization options throughout, including the addition of quick trade buttons, alerts, a profit and loss calculator, screening, and a market movers’ list, which can be viewed for both Canadian and U.S. markets.

 Research